The Five Email List Management Best Practices

 Email list management, best practices

 When you think about it, you begin to understand why.
-Nurturing an email list, from the sign-up of your very first subscriber all the way to a thriving, bountiful source of revenue, is an ongoing process akin to keeping a garden, or raising a child.
+Nurturing an email list, from the sign-up of your first subscriber to a thriving, bountiful source of revenue, is an ongoing process akin to keeping a garden or raising a child.

 With email marketing still the top channel for ROI, delivering an astonishing $40 for each $1 spent, we all want to know how to successfully manage a healthy and lucrative email list.
-It’s not simply a matter of adding contacts and forgetting about it—you need to keep your subscribers happy and engaged with highly-relevant and personalized emails, and swiftly drop contacts that aren’t interested in what you’re offering.
+It’s not simply a matter of adding contacts and forgetting about it—you need to keep your subscribers happy and engaged with highly relevant and personalized emails and swiftly drop connections that aren’t interested in what you’re offering.

 Why is it important to manage your email list?

-There’s a lot of potential value in your email list—it’s theoretically populated with people who are interested enough in your brand to learn more, and perhaps one day make a purchase.
-To maximize this potential, you want to make sure that your emails are reaching the right people, at the right time, and with the right messages.
+Your email list has a lot of potential value—it’s theoretically populated with people interested enough in your brand to learn more and perhaps one day make a purchase.
+To maximize this potential, you want to ensure that your emails reach the right people, at the right time, and with the right messages.

-A messy, disorganized list full of inactive and duplicate contacts is not only a waste of your precious time but can negatively affect your sender reputation.
-Managing your list to keep subscribers engaged, and trimming those who aren’t, is key to preventing your emails from going straight to the spam folder.
+A messy, disorganized list full of inactive and duplicate contacts wastes your precious time and can negatively affect your sender’s reputation.
+Managing your list to keep subscribers engaged and trimming those who aren’t is key to preventing your emails from going straight to the spam folder.

 The caricature of irrelevant mailing by D. Waisglass and G. Coulthart

-Luckily, there are plenty of smart, user-friendly software options that can automatically manage and segment your lists for you.
-Let’s have a look at what’s available, what kind of features you can expect, and how they can help you to build and maintain a killer email list.
+Luckily, plenty of intelligent, user-friendly software options can automatically manage and segment your lists for you.
+Let’s look at what’s available, what kind of features you can expect, and how they can help you build and maintain a killer email list.

 Choosing the right email marketing software

-If you’re reading this, you’re likely already using marketing automation software.
+You’re likely already using marketing automation software if you’re reading this.
 If you’re not, then you should be!
-There’s simply no time or need to be manually attending to repetitive marketing tasks.
+There’s simply no time or need to manually attend to repetitive marketing tasks.

-This applies to managing your email list too, and most email marketing platforms will offer various features to make this easier and more effective than ever before.
-Four features to look for include the following:
+This applies to managing your email list, too, and most email marketing platforms will offer various features to make this more accessible and more effective than ever before.
+Four qualities to look for include the following:

-Ask the Right Questions, Choose the Right ESP!
+Ask the Right Questions, and Choose the Right ESP!

 Get My Copy

-1. Segmentation: Today’s customers expect highly-relevant marketing, and the better you can segment your subscribers, the more personalized your emails will be.
-Check if your email provider allows you to segment contacts based on a large variety of detailed metrics, from basics such as customers who’ve previously placed orders or opened and clicked on your campaigns, to those that browsed a specific product.
-Other useful data points that can be used for segmentation include things like age, gender, location, and signup date.
+1. Segmentation: Today’s customers expect highly relevant marketing, and the better you can segment your subscribers, the more personalized your emails will be.
+Check if your email provider allows you to segment contacts based on a large variety of detailed metrics, from basics such as customers who’ve previously placed orders or opened and clicked on your campaigns to those that browsed a specific product.
+Other valuable data points that can be used for segmentation include age, gender, location, and signup date.

 3. Testing: With A/B testing, you can send emails with various subject lines to a small portion of each segment and see which generates the highest open rate.
-The subject line that generates the highest open rate is then automatically sent to the remainder of the segment, giving your campaign the best chance of success.
-Check out for 515 best subject lines!
+The subject line that yields the highest available rate is then automatically sent to the remainder of the piece, giving your campaign the best chance of success.
+Check out the 515 best subject lines!

 4. Automated remailing and reactivation: With an average of only 18% of promotional ecommerce emails opened, giving them a second chance at life is a must.
-Make sure your provider allows automated remailing for those emails that weren’t opened the first time around, with tweaks to the subject line to make it more noticeable.
-For customers that haven’t engaged for some time and are seemingly no longer interested in your brand, you should consider customer reactivation campaigns to try to win back their attention.
+Make sure your provider allows automated remailing for those emails that weren’t opened the first time, with tweaks to the subject line to make it more noticeable.
+For customers who haven’t engaged for some time and are seemingly no longer interested in your brand, you should consider customer reactivation campaigns to win back their attention.

-An example of Unengaged Subscribers’ segment that could be excluded from the recipients’ list for generating better results.
+An example of an Unengaged Subscribers’ segment that could be excluded from the recipients’ list to generate better results.

 5 Best practices for email list management